CrashServer/live/README.md

 # Crash Server Ultimate live Repo

 See the readme in webTroop for the full instructions.
-Config files are in the webTroop folder `crash_config_sample.json`.
+Config files are in the webTroop folder `webTroop\crash_config_sample.json`.
+Rename to `crash_config.json` and modify the parameters according to your configuration.